aceerez/Dokcer-App/README.md

 I created this App for my final Project and will upgrade it as I continue to work with it and add more features.

 # Requirements
+* Linux Machine

-Available Disk Space Minimum: 2 GB Recommended: 20 .
+* Available Disk Space Minimum: 2 GB Recommended: 20 .

-Available RAM Minimum: 8 GB  Recommended: 16 .
+* Available RAM Minimum: 8 GB  Recommended: 16 .

-CPU Count	Minimum: 2  Recommended 4+.
+* CPU Count	Minimum: 2  Recommended 4+.

+NOTE: This App can not run with Putty . if you want to run it with putty You need to run an X server on your windows machine and then enable X11 forwarding in your putty session before you log in (see the Connection / SSH / X11 property page in PuTTY).
+In the past I've used Xming which is free and eXceed which was not.
+Once you have an X server on the machine you actually are looking at and forward the X connection over the ssh link, it will setup the DISPLAY environment variable on the remote machine so that X clients can communicate back to the display server.
+Otherwise, without a DISPLAY setup Tk will raise an error - as you will see if you try to run it on putty .
 # instructions

 INSTALL App & components